csci338/fall2023/pages/_assignments/lab08.md

 ```

 ### 1.2.
 Create a Database script
-At the root of your copy of the `lab05` directory, create a new file called `db_setup.sh` with the following information:
+Within the `app` directory of your copy of the `lab05` directory, create a new file called `db_setup.sh` with the following information:

 ```bash
 # read environment variables from .env file and use them to create a new database (with custom username, password, etc.)